 Week 20 marks the midway point in most pregnancies.
 It is a milestone that indicates you are moving over the hump and are on track.
-You have probably gained about 10 pounds or so at this point, and your uterus is almost at belly button level.
-From this point, you will probably gain about a pound or so each week with an overall weight gain around 25-30 pounds give or take depending on your weight when you began this journey.
+You have probably gained about 10 pounds or so, and your uterus is almost at belly button level.
+From here on, you will probably gain about a pound or so each week with an overall weight gain of around 25-30 pounds, give or take, depending on your weight when you began this journey.

 The increase in blood volume and warm amniotic fluid means you will be running a little hot.
-You might feel a little like a small furnace and have trouble keeping cool, which can lead to an increase in sweating and feeling faint.
-Drinking plenty of water and slowly standing up can help you keep your blood pressure stable, so you are less likely to faint or get dizzy thanks to your new "hotter" status.
+You might feel a little like a small furnace and have trouble keeping cool, leading to an increase in sweating and feeling faint.
+Drinking plenty of water and slowly standing up can help keep your blood pressure stable, so you are less likely to faint or get dizzy, thanks to your new "hotter" status.
 Your new furnace status does not mean it is okay to run a temperature.
 If you have an elevated temp, it is best to let your caregiver know so they can help.

 - American Association of Pregnancy - Week 20

 - WebMD - Your Pregnancy Week by Week